 - To promote the benefit of the inhabitants of the former urban district of Mirfield and surrounding areas, in particular young persons without distinction of sex, sexual orientation, race or of political, religious or other opinions, by associating together with the said inhabitants and the local authorities, voluntary and other organisations in a common effort to advance education, and to provide facilities in the interests of social welfare for recreation and leisure-time occupation with the object of improving the conditions of life for said inhabitants;

 - To establish, or secure the establishment of, a community centre and to maintain and manage the same (whether alone or in co-operation with any local authority or other person or body) in furtherance of these objects.

 - Gilder Hall Youth Foundation (Charity number: 523781).

 - The provision of activities within the community with the emphasis on young people in the areas of sport, leisure, the arts, general activities that promote the education, enjoyment and wellbeing of the community.

 - The provision of facilities to deliver activities and support other community groups and their development.

-Future dates for MCT and GHYF Trustee meetings: 15 April; 20 May – to be confirmed; 24 June (AGM) – to be confirmed.
-Meetings start at 7:00 pm and are held at the Community Centre in one of the meeting rooms.
+Trustee Meetings are held once a month, usually on a Monday evening, start at 7:00 pm and are held at the Community Centre in one of the meeting rooms.